distorted-fields/JamfPro-ReportingToGoogle/README.md

 # Jamf To Google erporting

-QuickNav:
+*Requires Google Apps for Domain/Education*

+### Overview
+1. Google Project and Keys
-Create the developer project so you can get the OAuth key Setup a Google Sheet
+2. Setup a Google Sheet
-Create advanced search
+3. Create a Jamf Advanced Search
-Client (macOS or Linux) that will run the script
+4. Setting up client (macOS or Linux) that will run the script
-Run the script
+5. Run the script
-Automate it!
+6. Automate it!

+### Google Project and Keys
-Create the developer project so you can get the OAuth key Go to https://console.cloud.google.com/ and sign in Create a new project
+Create the developer project by going to https://console.cloud.google.com/ and sign in
+ 1. Create a new project and give it a descriptive name.
-Give the project a name and the following settings:
+ 2. Configure the following settings:
-Enable the Google Sheets API - https://console.cloud.google.com/apis/api/sheets.googleapis.com Click on Credentials, Click Add Credentials
+	* Enable the Google Sheets API - https://console.cloud.google.com/apis/api/sheets.googleapis.com
+	* Click on Credentials, Click Add Credentials
-Click on Service Account
+	* Click on Service Account
-Create a new account with a meaningful name
+		* Create a new account with a meaningful name.
-Copy the Client ID and email address to a safe location Create an access key
+		* Copy the Client ID and email address to a safe location.
+		* Create an access key.
-From the actions menu of the service account select “Manage keys” Create a new key with json as the key type
+	* From the actions menu of the service account select “Manage keys”
+		* Create a new key with json as the key type.
-The json key should download to your computer - rename it keys.json The .json file should be saved in the same folder as the python script
+		* The json key should download to your computer, rename it keys.json.
+		* The keys.json file should be saved in the same folder as the python script later on.

-Setup a Google Sheet
+### Setup a Google Sheet
-Sign into drive.google.com as the api user or yourself and create a new sheet.
+* Sign into drive.google.com as the api user above or yourself and create a new sheet.
+If you sign in as yourself, then share the sheet with full edit access to the service account above.
-Share that sheet with the service account user above Give the Workbook a name
+* Give the Workbook a name.
-Give the Sheet a name
+* Give your Import tab/sheet a name.
-Copy the spreadsheet key to safe location (Part of the URL that is before /edit ) Looks like this: 1pasdfsBr_8a3anlLDIdiSLENlsdnOK9s7bJqhdGow
+* Copy the spreadsheet key to safe location
+	* (The key is the part of the URL that is before /edit, usually looks like this: 1pasdfsBr_8a3anlLDIdiSLENlsdnOK9s7bJqhdGow)*

-Create advanced search
+### Create a Jamf Advanced Search
-Create an advanced search as desired,
+* Create your advanced search as desired, including the desired display fields.
-Copy the id to a safe location (found in the URL - “Searches.html?id=#”)
+* Copy the search id to a safe location (found in the URL - “Searches.html?id=##”)

+### Setting up client (macOS or Linux) that will run the script
+1. Install python3 command line tools
+	`xcode-select --install`
-Client (macOS or Linux) that will run the script Install python3 command line tools - xcode-select --install Run ( sudo pip3 install --upgrade -r /path/to/requirements.txt ) or sudo pip3 install --upgrade pip sudo pip3 install --upgrade gspread sudo pip3 install --upgrade oauth2client
+2. sudo pip3 install --upgrade -r /path/to/requirements.txt ) or
+sudo pip3 install --upgrade pip sudo pip3 install --upgrade gspread sudo pip3 install --upgrade oauth2client